 - 1. Explain the purpose of the federal Prison Rape Elimination Act of 2003 (PREA). - 2.
 Define sexual abuse and sexual harassment allegation types referencing the appropriate Florida statutes and/or federal laws. - 3.
 Define other terminology associated with PREA. - 4.
 Recognize that the Department has established a zero-tolerance policy for sexual abuse and staff sexual misconduct within institutional and community supervision cultures. - 5.
-Discuss an inmate's right to be free from sexual abuse and sexual harassment, including the right to dress, shower, and use toilet facilities out of view of staff of the opposite sex. - 6.
+Discuss an inmate's right to be free from sexual abuse and sexual harassment, including the right to dress, shower and use toilet facilities out of view of staff of the opposite sex. - 6.
 Recognize the rights of inmates/offenders and employees to be free from retaliation for reporting sexual abuse and sexual harassment. - 7.
 Define "imbalance of power" within an institutional/community supervision setting. - 8.
 Demonstrate how to properly communicate with inmates/offenders and staff, including gender nonconforming (GNC) or gender variant (GV) individuals, i.e., gay, lesbian, bisexual, transgendered, and intersex persons. - 9.
-Explain the appropriate method to introduce/announce "opposite gender" correctional officers and supervision staff into an all-male or all-female housing unit. - I0.
-Review how to conduct cross-gender pat-down searches and searches of GNC (to include transgender and intersex) -inmates/offenders in a professional and respectful manner consistent with security. - 11. correctional environments. - 12.
-Recognize the common reactions of sexual abuse and sexual harassment victims. - 13.
-Describe how to avoid inappropriate relationships with inmates, offenders, and staff. - 14.
+Explain the appropriate method to introduce/announce "opposite gender" correctional officers and supervision staff into an all-male or all-female housing unit. - 10.
+Review how to conduct cross-gender pat-down searches and searches of GNC (to include transgender and intersex) inmates/offenders in a professional and respectful manner consistent with security correctional environments. - 11.
+Recognize the common reactions of sexual abuse and sexual harassment victims. - 12.
+Describe how to avoid inappropriate relationships with inmates, offenders and staff. - 13.
 Identify a sexualized work environment. - 15.
-Cite the dress code reference for uniformed and non-uniformed employees. - 16.
-Describe the "code of silence" and explain how it impacts an agency. - 17.
-Define the process for protecting an inmate who is at risk of imminent sexual abuse. - 18.
-Name the available confidential methods for reporting suspected sexual abuse and sexual harassment. - 19.
-Explain the requirement to report suspected or alleged sexual abuse and sexual harassment, as well as staff sexual misconduct per the Department's policies and procedures.
+Describe the "code of silence" and explain how it impacts an agency. - 16.
+Define the process for protecting an inmate who is at risk of imminent sexual abuse. - 17.
+Name the available confidential methods for reporting suspected sexual abuse and sexual harassment.
+18. Explain the requirement to report suspected or alleged sexual abuse and sexual harassment, as well as staff sexual misconduct per the Department's policies and procedures. - 19.
+Cite the procedure for obtaining and utilizing non-inmate/offender interpreters for translation purposes when non-English speaking inmates/offenders or those with physical challenges want to report sexual abuse incidents. - 20.
+Explain the responsibilities of staff "first responders" who receive initial information on alleged sexual abuse incidents of inmates.

-- 20. Cite the procedure for obtaining and utilizing non-inmate/offender interpreters for translation purposes when non-English speaking inmates/offenders or those with physical challenges want to report sexual abuse incidents. - 21.
-Explain the responsibilities of staff "first responders" who receive initial information on alleged sexual abuse incidents of inmates. - 22.
-Explain the responsibilities of staff "first responders" who receive initial information on alleged sexual abuse incidents of supervised offenders. - 23.
-Outline the appropriate method of securing evidence and/or the crime scene involving a sexual abuse, sexual harassment, or staff sexual misconduct allegation. - 24.
-Identify who is responsible for investigating sexual abuse within the Department and cite the procedure number.
+- 21. Explain the responsibilities of staff "first responders" who receive initial information on alleged sexual abuse incidents of supervised offenders. - 22.
+Outline the appropriate method of securing evidence and/or the crime scene involving a sexual abuse, sexual harassment or staff sexual misconduct allegation. - 23.
+Identify who is responsible for investigating sexual abuse within the Department and cite the procedure number. - 24.
+After reviewing the listed scenarios, explain if the examples qualify as PREA allegations.
+If any of the incidents are not PREA violations, describe how they should be classified and handled.